dpbac/Operationalizing-Machine-Learning-with-Azure/README.md

 ![](https://github.com/dpbac/Operationalizing-Machine-Learning-with-Azure/blob/master/images/log01.JPG)
 **Fig. 12 - Output logs at Azure ML Studio.**

 In addition, we can get insights by checking the performance using the `Applications Insigth url`.
-You can see in the following images that we can, for instances, get information about `Failed requests` and `Server response time`.
+You can see in the following images `(Figs. 13 and 14)` that we can, for instances, get information about `Failed requests` and `Server response time`.
 With this type of information available we can quickly take action if something goes wrong.

 ![](https://github.com/dpbac/Operationalizing-Machine-Learning-with-Azure/blob/master/images/insights_02.JPG)
 **Fig. 13 - View insights (1/2)**